luke-h1/lhowsam.com/README.md

 ## Project Structure

-* Main - Represents what is currently on production
+* Main - Represents what is currently on production (deployments are handled by Vercel)

 * Dev - Represents the features currently being worked on